By SETH J. FRANTZMAN

 An interesting group of films to watch together is Zodiac (2007) and Nightcrawler (2014) both with Jake Gyllenhaal.

 Since I’ve mentioned Spotlight above it’s worth mentioning Kill the Messenger (2014), a good movie about a journalist.
 Also Shattered Glass.
-That brings to mind Clear and Present Danger (1994) and Patriot Games (1992).
+That brings to mind Clear and Present Danger (1994), Hunt for Red October (1990) and Patriot Games (1992).
 It also brings to mind The Informant (2009) and A Serious Man (2009).
 Serious Man pairs well with the suburban tragedy Election (1999).

 If you want to go back to some dystopian cult films, check out the original Red Dawn (1984) and then the cartoons: Nausicaä of the Valley of the Wind and Wizards (1997).